Port Orange, FL Demographics

 A map of Port Orange's Population by Race

-Of the 955 places in Florida, Port Orange is the 55th most populous.
+Port Orange is ranked the 59th most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Port Orange was ranked the 55th most populous place in the 2020 Census.

 Port Orange's White Population